What is Compost?

 Social media for composting?
 Alas, no. This is another type of tumbler.
 Many people in urban areas and neighborhoods like the “out of sight” appeal of tumblers.
-They are typically some sort of barrel mounted sideways on a pole that allows you to turn the compost over, thoroughly mixing the contents, again, a balance of carbon-rich and nitrogen-rich material.
+They are typically some sort of barrel mounted sideways on a pole that allows you to turn the compost over, thoroughly mixing the carbon-rich and nitrogen-rich material.
 This mixing can speed up the composting process but, as the bin fills up, you need to be fairly strong to turn it daily or at least every couple of days.

 Compost Share / Donation

-Worm bins are another way to turn food scraps into plant-ready nutrients but its actually a completely different process and product than compost.
+Worm bins are another way to turn food scraps into plant-ready nutrients but its actually a completely different process and gives you a diferent product than compost.
 Worms do not compost; they eat and poop, and in their droppings, called castings, are tons of great nutrients for plants.
 However, this is not, by definition, compost.
 Worms may or may not be present in a compost pile but it’s the microbes doing the composting process.

 What to Compost